 A: All of our campus is wheelchair accessible and we have single occupancy bathrooms.
-In the sanctuary we have assisted listening devices for those who may want them.
+In the sanctuary we have assisted listening devices and an ASL interpreter signs the 10:15am service.
 Our bulletins are accessible online for those who would like to use a device for magnification, we are also happy to make large-print accommodations, please contact the office in advance.
 During Eucharist, please let the priest know if you prefer a gluten-free wafer or sulfite-free juice.
 If it's difficult for you to approach the altar for Communion, please let an usher know, and we will be happy to bring communion out to you.

 Q: What should I expect?

 A: Great question!
 Everyone experiences God differently but we can guarantee a friendly welcome, a chance to engage with scripture, and a warm environment where everyone is cherished.
 The Episcopal Church embraces a wide variety of perspectives so our conversations are fun and interesting.
 Many people remark on the strong sense of spirit in our church.
 We find it's a place where we can encounter God, offer worship, make friends and be nourished for the journey of faith in which we all share.
 So, come as you are and bring whatever ideas and questions you have.
 We look forward to traveling along the journey of faith together.